 Essentially, the annotated code gathers multiple types of legal materials that will help you understand the law in a single place where you can start your research.
 This means you do not need to run keyword searches once you have a citation to a statute or regulations.

-Annotated codes are created by publishers using the official statutory language and then an editorial team links and cross-references related cases, secondary sources, regulations.
+Annotated codes are created by publishers using the official statutory language, and then an editorial team links and cross-references related cases, secondary sources, and regulations.

 In Westlaw, the annotated code is encapsulated in the tabs across the top of the page.